relm-us/relm/server/data/templates/emails/INFORMATION.md

 Each email template can be referenced through the utility `createEmailTemplate` and the email can be sent via `sendEmail`.
 However, setup is required for Relm to read each template.

+All emails will try and use their HTML template first, but if the email provider does not support it, the text version of the email will be used instead.

 ## File Structure
 For each unique email template, the file tree should look like this
 ```